thisisnsh/aithing/README.md

 ### Milestones

-- ctrl+space:
+- Select and show the selected on main tab
-    - slide down from top and fade in
+- Animate down from the notch
-    - show existing ai thing
-    - slide up and fade out
-- Fix setting open bug
-- Animate like spotlight

-- Open settings from mini tab
-- Show response in mini tab
+- Animate width of the tab

-- Release

-Later
 - ctrl+shift+4/3: selected/full
     - grab screenshot
     - open new tab with that screenshot
     - if tab open, grab screenshot and attach
+- Release

+Later
+- Open settings from mini tab
+- Show response in mini tab
 - create copy button in code block
 - custom system message based on actions